Our rating: (3.8/5)

 I think Square for Restaurants is a low-risk investment, but finding out what functions you need in your food business is key to deciding whether it’s the best value for your budget.

-Other POS systems we’ve tested have more advanced features for a similar price (or similar features for less), but these are usually priced per iPad till.
-If you have multiple tills at one location, Square can work out cheaper since you pay one subscription per location, not per iPad.
+Other POS systems we’ve tested have more advanced features for a similar price (or similar features for less) – but priced per iPad till.
+If you have multiple tills at one location, Square can work out cheaper since the monthly cost covers all the POS screens there.

-Square’s many integration options mean you’re not limited in what your restaurant can do.
+Square’s many integrations mean you’re not limited in what your restaurant can do.
 What you can’t change is the fact it only works with Square’s own card terminals – there is no option to use other payment systems.
+Even so, the company can lower the rates if your business processes over £200k annually.

 There are three Square POS restaurant plans: Free, Plus and Premium.

 The Free plan is (surprise, surprise) free and has the fewest features.
-The Plus plan costs a monthly fee per location: £69 + VAT.
-Contrary to a lot of other POS providers, this fee covers an unlimited number of POS terminals as long as they are at the same location.
+The Plus plan costs a monthly fee per business location: £69 + VAT.
+Contrary to many other POS providers, this fee covers an unlimited number of POS terminals as long as they are at the same address.
 Any additional trading locations will cost another £69 + VAT each.
 The price of the Premium plan is tailored around your business, so it requires your contacting Square for a quote.

 You can sign up for a 30-day free trial of Plus or Premium.
 Otherwise, you can always use the Free plan for an unlimited time.